freshp86/smartcliparser/README.md

 # smart-cli-parser

-smart-cli-parser is a powerful, flexible and easy-to-use Java command line parser.
+smart-cli-parser is a powerful, flexible and easy-to-use command line parser for Java.

 # Building and development instructions.

-Gradle version 2,10+ is needed for building the executable.
-Once you checkout the code, navigate to the top folder and execute one of the followirng commands.
+Gradle version 2.1+ is needed for building the executable.
+Once you checkout the code, navigate to the top folder and execute one of the following commands.

  * `gradle compileJava`: Creates all .class files corresponding to `src/`.
  * `gradle compileTests`: Creates all .class files corresponding to `tests/`.